 Toronto General Hospital

 Located at 200 Elizabeth St., The Toronto General Hospital is part of the UHN (University Health Network).
 Many of Toronto's core and specialized hospitals are located in the area along University Street, creating a network of healthcare providers believed to provide some of the the best quality healthcare for the citizens of Toronto.
-The Toronto General Hospital appeared in Marvel's Alpha Flight #106
+The Toronto General Hospital appeared in Marvel's Alpha Flight #106 in 1992.

 Toronto Reference Library